clojure-liberator/liberator/index.md

 ## Include in project.clj
 {% highlight clojure %}
 [liberator "0.8.0"]{% endhighlight %}

+This documentation refers to the latest master which will be released as 0.9.0.

+<div class="alert alert-warning">Liberator is still under heavy
+development, however, the programming interface is settling down.
+Compatibility with prior releases is a goal but it cannot always be guaranteed.
+Compatibility notes will be added to the interface in the future.</div>

 ## Define your first resource
 ````defresource```` defines a resource which, in the end, is a ring handler.
 {% highlight clojure %}